 - Increase water intake on active days

-You do not need to avoid these drinks completely.
-You just need to balance them with travel hydration.
+It is not necessary to avoid these drinks completely.
+Travelers need to balance them with travel hydration.

 Hydration Tips for Flights and Long Travel Days